 It is crucial to remember that these powerful medications only work if the following criteria are ALL met:

 Not addressing ALL of the former, and not considering ALL of those latter points is defined as “Non-optimized” use of medications.

 Total healthcare spending due to non-optimized medications is over $528 Billion a year in the US.
-That is more than the value of Disney, Costco and Coca Cola combined and represents one in every six healthcare dollars spent.
+That is more than the value of Disney, Costco and Coca Cola combined (at time of writing) and represents one in every six healthcare dollars spent.

 The good news is, these issues have been shown to be highly preventable.
 Comprehensive medication management programs by clinical pharmacists in collaborative practices with physicians and other prescribers are an effective and scalable approach to curbing this particular aspect of the healthcare crisis.
 The development and expansion of these programs will help ensure that patients everywhere are receiving optimal care.